bytebase/bytebase.com/content/blog/bytebase-3-0.md

 It has been downloaded over 4 million times worldwide, reaching users from [a small island in the middle of the Pacific Ocean](https://www.google.com/maps/place/French+Polynesia) to [some of the most successful game developers on the planet](https://www.mihoyo.com/).
 The 3.0 release is a steady step toward our founding mission from 2021: to become the unified platform for all human-to-database operations across all databases.

 ---

+You can obtain Bytebase directly or through the [AWS](https://aws.amazon.com/marketplace/seller-profile?id=seller-mqp4ph2m6bzzc) and [GCP](https://console.cloud.google.com/marketplace/product/bytebase-public/bytebase) marketplaces.
+To learn more, [schedule a demo](/request-demo/) with us.

 _Upgrading to version 3.0 is designed to be straightforward—just increase the version number and restart (but don’t forget to back up your data as a precaution), please refer to the [upgrade guide](/docs/get-started/upgrade/)._